TheLazyGamer/NeoBot/README.md

 ### Pi Configurations (only use this if you decide to run NeoBot on your Raspberry Pi)

-1. Create a bootable usb following the instructions here https://www.raspberrypi.org/documentation/installation/installing-images/
+1. Create a bootable USB following the instructions here https://www.raspberrypi.org/documentation/installation/installing-images/

 2. run sudo apt-get update and sudo apt-get upgrade

-3. run sudo apt-get install chromium-browser (this will force chromium to uypdate to the newest version.
+3. run sudo apt-get install chromium-browser (this will force chromium to update to the newest version.
 Run even if you have Chromium installed.)

 4. Download Chromedriver v2.21 for armv7l (confirmed working on Chromium 56) https://github.com/electron/electron/releases/download/v1.6.0/chromedriver-v2.21-linux-armv7l.zip